kpacha/ninja-mustache/README.md

     @Override
     protected void configure() {

+        ...

         install(new NinjaMustacheModule());

+        ...

     }

 3) All set.
 Start writing template in 'views' folder of your application.

-4) Or check out <code>ninja-mustache-demo</code>.
+4) Or check out <code>ninja-mustache-demo</code> (in progress).
 Run any one of the below commands under demo:

     mvn jetty:run
     OR